OTA-Insight/djangosaml2idp/README.rst

 Please note that the only required field for each SP is the Entity ID, which is the key for each individual SP config dict.
 The bare minimum is setting ``SAML_IDP_CONFIG[Your Entity Id] = {}``.
 Also, ``attribute_mapping`` will default to ``{'username': 'username'}``.
 If you would like to not send any attributes to the SP, set ``attribute_mapping`` to an empty dict (``{}``).
-You can provide methods instead of attributes from the Django side in the attribute mapping.
-Just make sure that the method only accepts 1 parameter (self), and that you don't put parentheses in the attribute mapping.
+You can provide object attributes or callables names on the Django side in the attribute mapping.
+The callable needs to be a method on the object accepts 1 parameter (self), don't put parentheses in the attribute mapping.

 If you want to override ``sign_assertion`` and/or ``sign_response`` for individual SPs, you can do so in ``SAML_IDP_SPCONFIG``, as seen above.
 If unset, these will default to the values set in ``SAML_IDP_CONFIG``.